KRFOSS/kali-docs/development/packaging-apps-with-kaboxer/index.md

-To make it super easy to maintain Kaboxer applications, we are storing the Kaboxer files in git repositories and we rely on GitLab CI to rebuild the docker image every time that we push a change.
+To make it super easy to maintain Kaboxer applications, we are storing the Kaboxer files in git repositories and we rely on GitLab CI to rebuild the Docker image every time that we push a change.

-The kaboxer project contains a [generic GitLab CI file](https://gitlab.com/kalilinux/tools/kaboxer/-/blob/master/gitlab-ci/build-docker-image.yml) that you can just remotely include in your project ([example here](https://gitlab.com/kalilinux/packages/covenant-kbx/-/blob/kali/master/debian/kali-ci.yml)).
+The Kaboxer project contains a [generic GitLab CI file](https://gitlab.com/kalilinux/tools/kaboxer/-/blob/master/gitlab-ci/build-docker-image.yml) that you can just remotely include in your project ([example here](https://gitlab.com/kalilinux/packages/covenant-kbx/-/blob/kali/master/debian/kali-ci.yml)).
-It will build the image and upload it to the project's docker registry provided by GitLab.
-The `kaboxer.yaml` file must be updated to reference the URL of that docker registry and kaboxer will then download the image from that location when needed.
+It will build the image and upload it to the project's Docker registry provided by GitLab.
+The `kaboxer.yaml` file must be updated to reference the URL of that Docker registry and Kaboxer will then download the image from that location when needed.

 The repository also contains the Debian packaging files so that we can